heckking/tether-script-BP/README.txt

-Run first the run_me.sh
+Run first the RUN_ME.sh
+It creates a virtual enviroment and access it.
-It runs the program and installs necessery libraries
+Then it installs necessery libraries or the latest version of Python3

-If its not possible install manually. need to run main.py in sudo to access full functionality
+If its not possible to install the libraries install them manually.

 # main.py